pvandyken/Parcellation/README.md

 # Parcellation

-INSTALLATION IN UBUNTU 16.04 LTS FROM SCRATCH
+### BV INSTALLATION IN UBUNTU 16.04 LTS FROM SCRATCH

 Copy the files from “INSTALLATION_BrainVisa_2020” folder and paste them somewhere in the computer.